igorconsulting/Vehicle-Claim-Fraud-Detection/README.md

 ![image](https://user-images.githubusercontent.com/103580606/196772364-fb2cb5b1-3528-487c-82d8-5ba070c41d21.png)

-Our decision were also based on the ROC curve, which is presented below:
+Our decision were also based on the ROC curve, which is displayed below:

 ![image](https://user-images.githubusercontent.com/100421970/196779432-a174779c-54c4-4fed-8dc8-b15738ac63a5.png)